 We wanted to understand what causes low levels of understanding.
 Are there particular barriers which explain our findings?

 Many explanations were offered up, from an overly over-cautious approach to communication, to the malignant impact of special interest groups, to outdated but deeply entrenched views.

 But the most often cited reason was none of these.
 It was complexity.
 We operate in a highly technical and complex environment, said more than a quarter of our sample.
 And it’s this complexity which, for all but the most informed stakeholders, undermines understanding according to the businesses we spoke to.

 This certainly resonates with our experience.
 If there is one challenge which stretches communications advisors, it’s making sense of complexity, whether it’s the complexity of clients’ operating environments; or their organisational complexity; or the complexity of the subject matter.

 Of course, some people may take the view that businesses are much better understood than they suppose; it’s just that the audiences in question don’t buy into their narratives and have formed their own.

-Our research presents a snapshot of what corporate Britain believes, but it doesn’t tell us what the Narrative Gap looks like at the organisational level.
-That’s why we have developed a methodology, again in partnership with Kantar Millward Brown, to map out in detail the Narrative Gap for individual businesses, showing which aspects of the corporate story are understood by audience.
+Our research presents a snapshot of what corporate Britain believes.
+But it doesn’t tell us what the Narrative Gap looks like at the organisational level.
+That’s why we have developed a methodology, again in partnership with Kantar Millward Brown, to map out in detail the Narrative Gap for individual businesses, showing which aspects of the corporate story are understood by audiences.